 Location: 147 Danforth Avenue, Toronto

 With its eye-catching colourful mosaic, Lee’s Palace is a landmark on Bloor Street West in Toronto’s Annex neighbourhood.
 This intimate rock concert hall and dance floor is one of Toronto’s most memorable music venues.
-However, the building dates back to the early 1900s, and has served as a shoe factory, a bank, a silent film and movie theatre, and a cabaret among other things before it became a concert venue in 1985.
-Since then Lee’s Palace has hosted hundreds of live shows by Canadian icons like Barenaked Ladies and the Tragically Hip.
+However, the building dates back to the early 1900s, and has served as a shoe factory, a bank, a silent film and movie theatre and a cabaret among other things before it became a concert venue in 1985.
+Since then, Lee’s Palace has hosted hundreds of live shows by Canadian icons like Barenaked Ladies and the Tragically Hip.

 Location: 529 Bloor Street West, Toronto

 The large neon palm tree sign is a very familiar sight on downtown Toronto’s Spadina Avenue.
 Although the site was constructed in 1910, it wasn’t until 1948 when, armed with one of the city’s first liquor licences, it served as an entertainment venue and music hall.
 Since then the El Mo has been a key player in Toronto bourgeoning music scene, and famously hosted The Rolling Stones in 1977.
-The El Mo has undergone several incarnations in the last few decades, but has recently reborn, revitalized, as a live music venue.
+The El Mo has undergone several incarnations in the last few decades but has recently been reborn, revitalized, as a live music venue.

 Location: 464 Spadina Avenue, Toronto